TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-notincluster-nostart.md

 We detected that the start operation for virtual machine **<!--$vmname-->myVM<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the availability set **<!--$avsetname--> <!--/$avsetname-->** does not support the new SKU Size that you requested.<br>
 <!--/issueDescription-->

-The availability set that this virtual machine was associated with does not support its current VM size.
+The availability set that this virtual machine was associated with does not support the VM's current size.
 The VM or availability set must be resized for the start operation to succeed.<br>

 An Azure Availability Set is created on a specific hardware cluster based upon the first VM using it.
 Each subsequent VM added must be compatible with the VM sizes supported in that hardware cluster.
 By having this constraint, high availability is maintained.
 In this case, the requested resize size is not available in its current availability set.<br>